CZERTAINLY/CZERTAINLY-Documentation/docs/07-protocols/02-acme/14-win-acme.md

 Make sure that the web server is reachable on the specified port number with the domain name you selected for the certificate from CZERTAINLY platform to validate the challenge.
 If the server is not accessible for the CZERTAINLY, it will not be able to validate the challenge and the process will fail.
 :::

+### Unattended mode

-The following represents a sample process of issuing certificate for self-hosted `IIS`:
+The following represents a sample process of issuing certificate for self-hosted `IIS` with binding to the host `www.example.com`:

 ```powershell
 wacs.exe `